PedestrianDynamics/VCNN4PuDe/README.md

 ## Goal
 <a name="goal"/>
-The main goal of this article is to introduce a framework (**VCNN4PuDe**) to identify the persons who engage in pushing within videos of crowds.
+The main goal of this article is to introduce a framework (**VCNN4PuDe**) for identify the persons who engage in pushing within videos of crowds.

 ## Motivation
 <a name="motivation"/>